-- English Language Arts 30-1 60% - Mathematics 30-1 or 30-2 or a 30-level language
+- English Language Arts 30-1 60% - Mathematics 30-1 or 30-2 or a 30-level language through an Indigenous admission target.
+To be considered for admission under the Indigenous admission target, the applicant must:

 Although conditional admission may be granted in advance of receipt of final/official transcripts, confirmation of the achievement of specified minimum grades will take place after all final/official transcripts have been received by the University.
 Applicants who do not meet these minimum grade requirements will be denied admission.